If you’re designing (or redesigning) an outdoor living area for your home? there are three design elements to consider: protection, comfort and style.

 With this guide, we’ll help you design a space that you'll be proud to entertain company for hours in.
 Here's what you need to know in order to design an aesthetically pleasing and functional outdoor space in your backyard.

 What’s the reason why you want an outdoor space?
 Is it to spend time with friends and family, or to have your own private oasis?
 Will you want to lay down and enjoy the garden, or is it also for dining?
-Think about what worked and what didn’t in previous experiences with living areas or gather inspiration from hotels and resorts you've stayed in.
+Start a mood board with a big title at the top so you keep it front of mind.

 How much room do you have in your yard and how much of it do you want to occupy?
-Ideally, you should leave enough free room for other activities, or simply to walk around the garden.
+Ideally, you should leave enough room for all activities such as walking around the garden or playing with the kids.
 The shape of the space is another important factor.
-If it’s square or rectangular, it will be easier to organise.
-But if it’s long and narrow, then the shape, size and arrangement of the furniture will deserve particular attention.
+If it’s square or rectangular, it will be easier to organise than if it’s narrow and winding.
+The lay of the land will drive a lot of your design decisions.

 The outdoor living area should have its own style, but overall it shouldn’t be too different from the rest of your home.
-A good outdoor space often transitions seamlessly from inside, out.
+A good outdoor space will have a seamless transition from inside to out.

-When you consider budget, you have to ask yourself how much are you willing to spend?
-Once you have the budget figured out, however, it’s about deciding how to spend it.
-Here, we caution cutting corners.
-Looking for cheaper options is not always a good idea, and there are some elements of an outdoor area that you shouldn’t compromise on quality.
-For example, high-quality umbrellas that won’t fade or break at the first gust of wind are an important feature of every outdoor space.
+When you consider the budget, you must ask yourself how much are you willing to spend?
+Once you have the budget figured out it’s about deciding how to spend it.
+It’s recommended you don’t cut too many corners.
+Looking for cheaper options is not always a good idea, there are some elements of an outdoor area that you shouldn’t compromise on quality.

 Designing for Airbnb: If you want to use your house as an Airbnb, the quality of the furniture is particularly important.
 You need furniture and shading solutions with fast opening, easy-to-operate mechanisms and robust enough to survive less-than-ideal guests.
-Also, with quality products, it's easier to get that 'wow factor' that makes the difference between getting a top-grade review (and more visitors as a result) or not.
+Quality products get that 'wow factor' and that makes the difference to get a top-grade review and more guests.

 Consider what activities will take place in your space.